ElitePusher/ElitePusherBio/README.md

 <br>

-- A Self-taught Website/Java Developer
+- A Self-taught Front-End/Java Developer.
-- Currently learning TailwindCSS and REACT
+- Currently learning TailwindCSS and React.
-- I’m open for collaboration on any interesting project
+- I’m open for collaboration on any interesting project.

 <br><br>